-As at 30 June 2023, the Income Drawdown Lifestyle Strategy was the Default Investment Option, which remained unchanged.
-This option follows a pre-set choice of investments; starting with contributions invested in the Moderate Growth Fund, then gradually moving members' savings to the Cash Fund once a member is 5 years away from their target retirement date.
-The Moderate Growth Fund has higher exposures to growth assets such as equities, reflecting the importance of seeking higher long term returns while retirement is a long way off.
+The default option follows a pre-set choice of investments; starting with contributions invested in the Moderate Growth Fund, then gradually moving members' savings to the Cash Fund once a member is 5 years away from their target retirement date.
+The Moderate Growth Fund has higher exposures to growth assets such as equities, reflecting the importance of seeking higher long-term returns while retirement is a long way off.

 Members therefore have enough time to recover from any investment falls.
-As retirement approaches, the member's savings are switched over five years with a 30% allocation in the Cash Fund at retirement.
+As retirement approaches, members' savings are switched over five years with a 30% allocation in the Cash Fund at retirement.
 The remaining 70% allocation in the Moderate Growth Fund allows members to draw upon their pension savings as required.
+Targeting drawdown for the default remains appropriate, based on assessing the member experience at the time of setting the strategy.